 The Operator Work Station (OWS) interface shall provide for overall system supervision, graphical user interface, management report generation, alarm annunciation, and remote monitoring.
 Refer to Section 251404 – BAS Field Panels.

 The BCs, AACs, ASCs, shall monitor, control, and provide the field interface for all points specified.
-Each BC, AAC, or ASC shall be capable of performing all specified energy management functions, and all DDC functions, independent of other BCs, AACs, or ASCs and operator interface devices as more fully specified in Section 251404 - BAS Field Panels..
+Each BC, AAC, or ASC shall be capable of performing all specified energy management functions, and all DDC functions, independent of other BCs, AACs, or ASCs and operator interface devices as more fully specified in Section 251404 - BAS Field Panels.

 Systems Configuration Database: The system architecture shall support maintaining the systems configuration database on a server or workstation on the Local Supervisory LAN.
 User tools provided to the USPS shall allow configuring, updating, maintaining, etc. current configurations and settings whether they are initiated at the server or the end device.
 Database Schema shall be published and provided to the USPS to facilitate easy access to the data.